phaserjs/phaser/README.md

 * Fixed issue where visibility was not being respected in sprite batch (pixi.js 1.5.2 bug fix)
 * Fixed bug in gl.bindTexture which tried to use an undefined private var. (@photonstorm) (pixi.js 1.5.2 bug fix)
 * Fixed the 'short cut' version of Math.floor in setTransform if roundPixels is true. (@photonstorm) (pixi.js 1.5.2 bug fix)
+* SoundManager.boot will check to see if the AudioContext was created before carrying on (thanks @keyle, fix #669)

 ToDo